dkadiry/BresciaNortonClassifier/README.md

 ## Task
 Determine how Brescia Norton can use machine learning to predict booking cancellations using the dataset provided.

+## Solution
+The final model utilizes an XGBoost based model to make predictions.
+We used the Mutual Information score to rank the most important features for training our model.
+The XGBoost model was compared to an SVC based model, KNN model and an MLP-XGBoost pipeline model.

 ## Project Notebook
 Booking_Predictor.ipynb